loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 // lambda lifting #t odo[source] or closure conversion #t odo[source].
 // As can be seen in the tables above lambdas are still
 // part of the language in the compilation scheme at this late stage.
-// Commonly lambdas are removqed entirely in earlier steps of the compilation process
+// Commonly lambdas are removed entirely in earlier steps of the compilation process
 // of a language, but in #ln
-// we removqe them at almost the last step; when compiling to x86-64.
+// we remove them at almost the last step; when compiling to x86-64.
 // The method used is very close in principle to
 // lambda lifting, in that lambdas are lifted to the top,
 // but unlike lambda lifting or closure conversion, the function are never modified.
 // The parameters are not touched, unlike in the two other methods, where
-// free variables are added as parameters or in an enviornment parameter.
+// free variables are added as parameters or in an environment parameter.
-// Free variables in #ln are instead pushed to appropiate stacks so that they
+// Free variables in #ln are instead pushed to appropriate stacks so that they
 // can be popped when needed.
 //
 // In the expressions where these lambdas occur, the lambda is simply pushed